Optical Integrated Sensing and Communication: Architectures, Potentials and Challenges: System Structure and Advantages of O-ISAC

 \section{System Structure and Advantages of O-ISAC}

-O-ISAC integrates FSO communication and optical sensing in an individual system and therefore achieves performance gains through information sharing and hardware reuse.
-The appealing characteristics of the O-ISAC system bring three advantages, i.e., increasing communication rate, enhancing sensing precision, and reducing multi-user interference (MUI), as illustrated in Fig.~\ref{Advantages}.
-In this section, the generalized system structure of O-ISAC is outlined in Section~\ref{SystemStructureSec}.
-Afterwards, the three advantages of O-ISAC are further elaborated in Section~\ref{AdvantagesComm}, \ref{AdvantagesSensing}, and \ref{AdvantagesInterference}, respectively.
+O-ISAC integrates FSO communication and optical sensing in an individual system, where the appealing characteristics of optical band bring three advantages, i.e., increasing communication rate, enhancing sensing precision, and reducing multi-user interference (MUI), as illustrated in Fig.~\ref{Advantages}.
+In this section, the generalized system structure of O-ISAC is first outlined in Section~\ref{SystemStructureSec}.
+Subsequently, the three advantages of O-ISAC are further elaborated in Sections~\ref{AdvantagesComm}, \ref{AdvantagesSensing}, and \ref{AdvantagesInterference}, respectively.